 We hope the points above will shed further light on some of the more advanced features of W3 Total Cache and help you make the most of it within the parameters of your own particular setup.
 Two takeaways:

 Is there a particular set of snags you run into again and again?
-Or a subset of the plugin’s functionality you’d like to see us explore in more detail?
+Or a subset of the plugin’s functionality you’d like to see us explore in more detail or just have some questions about Avada?
 Get in touch in the comments below and let us know!